Short Circuit 2: Plot

-With time running out before the Vanderveer Collection is moved from the bank and in the lieu to keep Ben and Fred out of the way, Saunders and Jones locked them in the freezer of a Chinese restaurant.
-It is revealed that Oscar is the mastermind of the heist, and he tricks Johnny into finishing the tunnel leading to the vault.
-Ben and Fred get Sandy to save them, using polyphonic renditions of songs that Ben learned on his date with her as clues to their location.
-Having discovered the Vanderveer Collection, Johnny deduces Oscar's true intentions and is severely damaged by Saunders and Jones per Oscar’s orders.
-As Ben, Fred and Sandy return to the warehouse, the police arrest Ben and Sandy as suspects in the bank vault break-in just as Fred goes outside and searches for Johnny.
-Fred finds him in an alley, is horrified at his condition, and tells him of Ben’s arrest.
+It is revealed that Oscar is the mastermind of the heist with Saunders and Jones under his employ.
+With time running out before the Vanderveer Collection is moved from the bank, Oscar has Saunders and Jones lock Ben and Fred in the freezer of a Chinese restaurant, while he tricks Johnny into finishing the tunnel leading to the vault.
+Ben and Fred get Sandy to save them, using touch tone-esque renditions of songs that Ben learned on his date with her as clues to their location.
+Discovering the Vanderveer Collection and Oscar's true intentions, Johnny is severely damaged by Saunders and Jones per Oscar’s orders.
+As Ben, Fred and Sandy return to the warehouse, the police arrest Ben and Sandy as suspects in the bank vault break-in.
+Fred eludes capture and later finds the disheveled Johnny in an alley and informs him of Ben's arrest.

-Fred attempts to repair Johnny by breaking into a Radio Shack and follows Johnny's guidance, but with limited success and without Manic Mike's knowledge whilst witnessing a broken alarm system.
+Fred attempts to repair Johnny by breaking into a Radio Shack and following Johnny's guidance, but with limited success.
 Ben and Sandy are cleared of any charges for the break-in and persuade the police to help locate Johnny.
 An enraged Johnny vows revenge for Oscar’s betrayal, and with Fred’s help, tracks down Oscar and his accomplices.
-Saunders and Jones are caught by Fred and Johnny and later arrested by the police.
+Saunders and Jones are caught by Fred and Johnny and later arrested.
 However, Oscar attacks Fred and attempts to flee on a boat.
-Johnny gives chase and, with not much time left on his backup battery, uses a crane to swing Tarzan-style to capture Oscar, who is then apprehended by police.
-Ben, Fred, and Sandy also arrive and tend to an exhausted Johnny while the last of his power supply depletes.
+Johnny gives chase and, as his backup battery dwindles, uses a crane to swing Tarzan-style to capture Oscar, who is then apprehended by police.
+Ben, Fred, and Sandy arrive and tend to an exhausted Johnny while the last of his power supply depletes, and he seemingly "dies".
 Ben revives Johnny with a defibrillator.

-Johnny is fully repaired becoming all gold plated and becomes a celebrity, while Ben, Fred, and Sandy start a new company called "Input Inc." with Johnny as its mascot.
+Johnny is fully repaired and becomes a celebrity, while Ben, Fred, and Sandy start a new company called "Input Inc." with Johnny as its mascot.
 Johnny and Ben later take the Oath of Allegiance to become United States citizens.
-After the ceremony, when questioned by reporters about his thoughts on becoming the country's first robotic citizen, Johnny leaps into the air and exclaims "I feel alive!"
+After the ceremony, when questioned by reporters about his thoughts on becoming the country's first robotic citizen, a gold-plated Johnny leaps into the air and exclaims "I feel alive!"